d-solis/decay-aliucord-theme/README.md

 <div align="center">
   <h1>Decay theme for ailucord! </h1>

-Install the theme by putting it into this driectory:
+Install the theme by putting it into this directory:

 Internal storage/Aliucord/themes